Bitmaps and vectors

 In the last post, we looked at using sprites in Scratch.
 We looked at how to import pre-made sprites into your project from the in-built sprite library, and we very briefly acknowledged the fact that they were sorted into Categories, Themes and Types:

 The sprite library in Scratch.

-What we didn’t go into last week is what those two words beneath Types mean: what on earth are bitmaps and vectors?
+What we didn’t go into last week is what those two words beneath Types mean.
+So let’s talk about bitmaps and vectors.

 Bitmap images, also known as raster images, store colour information.
 It stores the colour of each and every individual pixel that makes it up.
 What’s a pixel, you say?
 A pixel is a little tiny square that is filled with a colour.
 Let me show you a picture to better illustrate what I mean.
 Here’s a bitmap image:

 An image on 100% zoom.